Crossing Muddy Waters: Background and recording

 Hiatt recorded a rock album with Capitol that they didn't release.
 In January 2000, Hiatt got out of his contract with Capitol, and took the rock album with him.
 Hiatt's manager told him that an internet company wanted Hiatt to record an album to put out on the internet.
 Hiatt always wanted to record an acoustic album, and thought it was a good time to record it now.
 Eventually, Vanguard and Sanctuary came along and released the album in shops in the US and Europe respectively.

 The album was recorded in just 4 days between April 23, and April 26.
 The album is entirely acoustic, and recorded with no drummer.

 Release

 Crossing Muddy Waters was released by Vanguard in the US, and Sanctuary in Europe on September 26, 2000.
 The album debuted, and peaked at No. 110 on the Billboard 200 chart.
 The album also peak at No. 3 on the Billboard Top Blues Albums chart.
 The album was nominated for the Best Contemporary Folk Album award at the 43rd Annual Grammy Awards in 2001.
+"Before I Go" was released as a single from the album.